 The unique platform sits at the heart of BT's global network.
 Built with new technologies, its architecture allows BT to fully integrate solutions from its partners.
 Examples of this include SD-WAN controllers from Cisco and Nuage Networks from Nokia.
 SNAP also works with Cisco's Network Services Orchestrator.
 Together, this allows BT to offer customers a choice of SD-WAN and NFV managed services such as BT Connect Services Platform.

-BT plans to extend orchestration from its core network to major third-party cloud data centres and all the way into customers’ local area networks (LAN) and data centre LANs (DC-LANs).
-This will provide end-to-end applications visibility, control and configuration from customers’ laptops and devices through to servers in the cloud.
+BT plans to extend orchestration from its core network to major third-party cloud data centers and all the way into customers' local area networks (LAN) and data center LANs (DC-LANs).
+This will provide end-to-end applications visibility, control and configuration from customers' laptops and devices through to servers in the cloud.